 - send email to notify you of how to access your certificates and credentials.
 The single notification email may contain related offers for class alumni;

-- automatically create a Lean Kanban University alumni website account and profile page;
+- automatically create a Kanban University alumni website account and profile page;

 - to compile reports and to help us understand and improve our services.
 Personal data is anonymized in reports so it is not personally identifiable;

-We do not use your personal data provided to us by affiliated trainers to solicit you with offers for products and services unless you consent to receive news and offers directly from Lean Kanban Inc.
+We do not use your personal data provided to us by affiliated trainers to solicit you with offers for products and services unless you consent to receive news and offers directly from Kanban University.

-For information that is provided directly to Lean Kanban by you, we may use your personal data for any or all of the following purposes:
+For information that is provided directly to Kanban University by you, we may use your personal data for any or all of the following purposes:

 – to provide a high level of customer service, including assisting with any of your inquiries, purchases, or registrations, and to notify you of details and any changes to courses or events you signed up for;